hoplitfr/hoplit-post-suggest/README.txt

 = How do I know if an article suggestion was successful? = After submission, users will receive feedback on the success or failure of their suggestion.

+= How do I add a captch to my suggestion form? =
+By installing [Really Simple Captcha](https://wordpress.org/plugins/really-simple-captcha/) a captcha will automatically be added to your suggestion form.

 == Changelog ==
 = 1.0 =